Ball culture: History

 Ball culture was captured and shown to a mainstream audience in Jennie Livingston's documentary Paris is Burning (1991).
-In 2006, Wolfgang Busch released the documentary How Do I Look, a response to Paris is Burning, featuring Pepper LaBeija, Willi Ninja, Octavia St. Laurent, Jose Xtravaganza and Kevin Omni.
+In 2006 Wolfgang Busch released the documentary How Do I Look, a response to Paris is Burning, featuring Pepper LaBeija, Willi Ninja, Octavia St. Laurent, Jose Xtravaganza and Kevin Omni.
 Ball culture has since migrated to such countries as Canada, Japan and the United Kingdom.

 Cities with prominent ball culture

 New York City

 New York City is the center of the world's drag ball culture.
-Cross dressing balls have existed in the city since the 1800s; the Hamilton Lodge Ball in 1869 is the first recorded drag ball in US history.
+Cross-dressing balls have existed in the city since the 1800s; the Hamilton Lodge Ball in 1869 is the first recorded drag ball in US history.
 In the 1920s, female impersonators competed in fashion shows in bars two or three times a year.
 Black queens would sometimes participate but rarely won prizes due to discrimination.
 In the 1970s, Black queens Crystal LaBeija and her friend, Lottie, began their own drag ball titled House of LaBeija, kickstarting the current ballroom scene in New York.
-Crystal and Lottie are credited with founding the first House in ballroom.
+Crystal and Lottie are credited with founding the first House in the ballroom.
 In 1989, The House of Latex was created as a call to action in the ballroom community to bridge the gap between HIV and STI prevention and ballroom culture.